Navigating Hayes Valley Condos, HOAs, And Urban Living

 Hayes Valley Snapshot

 Hayes Valley offers a dense, walkable neighborhood centered around Hayes Street, Patricia’s Green, and the Market/Octavia corridor.
-The housing mix includes historic flats, boutique buildings, and mid-rise condos, most of them wood-frame construction.
+The housing mix includes historic flats, boutique buildings, mid-rise condos, and a smaller number of multi-unit properties, most of them wood-frame construction.

 The area’s central location and transit access make it one of the easier neighborhoods in the city for a car-light lifestyle.
 That positioning is shaped in part by the city’s Market & Octavia plan, which emphasizes walkability and mobility.